eeeraiii/modelling_for_a_weather_based_spotify_playlist/readme.md

 Hello!

 I'm Eli, a data analyst and storyteller.
 He not busy born is busy dying.

+**10 June 2025: Capstone Project Uploaded**
+- My first project involves building a predictive model that can curate a dynamic playlist which changes according to the weather.
+- I primarily focused on Tokyo, Japan, but also explored applying the same modelling to Singapore.